Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/02-running_ajob.md

    - Slots : Asignable unit of a machine, i.e. 1 job per slot.

    - HTCondor can split and create new slots.
+   -
+   {: .callout}

 ## Work Decomposition